Polar-Tang/notes/content/Portswigger/Web security/Authentication/authentication.md

 - Something you **are** or do.
 For example, your biometrics or patterns of behavior.
 These are sometimes called "inherence factors".
 - Something you **know**, a factor that identify you for authentication, (e.g. password).
 This are related in **password-based vulnerabilities**  and that's what we are we focusing now
 ##### Password-based Vulnerabilities
 Sometimes to verify as a user you need to provide credentials which only you know, in case an attacker has you password and username is sufficient proof of the user's identity.
-So there are different ways to obtain the user's password, they way you may think is by accessing to an account by "guessing" it through a brute force attack.
+So there are different ways to obtain the user's password, rather by "guessing" it through a brute force attack, or by enumerating user names via responses and [check if they password is leaked](https://haveibeenpwned.com/API/v3#PwnedPasswords)

 As an attacker,you could brute-force different fields besides the password, for example, the email, which use to have the following pattern: `firstname.lastname@somecompany.com` also high-privileged user has a predictable name, such as `admin` or `administrator` check whether the website discloses potential usernames publicly, in post, in verbose errors.
 But usually many attempts will be blocked somehow